RADAR: Benchmarking Language Models on Imperfect Tabular Data: The Benchmark

 \datasetTable

 \xhdr{Generating Tables and Task Instances} To support controlled evaluation of \robustnessTerm~ across table sizes, we use our framework to generate table variants from each clean source table $T_s$.
 We measure table size in token count $\tau~\in~{2\text{K}, 4\text{K}, 8\text{K}, 16\text{K}}$, using the Gemma 3 tokenizer~\cite{Kamath2025Gemma3T} applied to the CSV-serialized form of the table.\footnote{Row and column counts miss variation in cell content, ranging from single-token integers to paragraphs.} To explore the impact of table dimensions (i.e., row-to-column ratio), we additionally control the number of columns, $c \in {5, 10, 20}$.
 Given $T_s$, for each $(\tau, c)$ combination, we select the number of rows $R$ such that the resulting table with $c$ columns, contains approximately $\tau$ tokens (i.e., $R = \arg\min_r \left| \mathrm{tok}(T_s, r, c) - \tau \right|$).
 Here, $\mathrm{tok}(T_s, r, c)$ denotes the token count for a sub-sample of $T_s$ with $r$ rows and $c$ columns.
 All generated tables from $T_s$ have the same core schema $\mathcal{C}$.

 Once tables are selected across these configurations, we apply our perturbation functions (across data artifact types) to create perturbed data tables.
 A task instance in~\benchname~is thus defined by a tuple consisting of the task, token-based table size, column count, and data artifact type.

+\xhdr{Dataset Summary} Figure~\ref{fig:data_stat} and Table~\ref{tab:data_stat} summarize our benchmark. \benchname~comprises 53 expert-curated tasks derived from 27 source tables spanning 9 domains such as education, STEM, and health (details in Appendix~\ref{appendix:dataset_details}).
+Among 53 tasks, 6 table artifact variants (5 perturbed, 1 clean), 4 table sizes, and 3 column counts (yielding $53 \times 6 \times 4 \times 3 = 3816$ possible combinations), \benchname~includes 2,980 systematically generated task instances\footnote{Some combinations of artifact, table size, and column count were infeasible due to query/table constraints.} and 260 expert-written perturbation functions.